EU regulators seek global concessions from Google

 The Google case is a critical one for Almunia, and his demand for globally applicable solutions -- which might see an EU decision serving as a template for worldwide regulators -- shows another way in which he is trying to stamp his mark on EU competition policy.

-The EU watchdog has said the Google's search results may unfairly favor its services over its rivals' and may have copied material from other websites, such as travel and restaurant reviews, without permission.
+The EU watchdog has said the Google's search results may unfairly favour its services over its rivals' and may have copied material from other websites, such as travel and restaurant reviews, without permission.

 NO LENGTHY BATTLE, NO FINES?